grega/flight-finder/examples/python-aircraft-monitor/README.md

 # Python aircraft monitor

-Uses the Flight Finder API to monitor for nearby flights matching an aircraft type, and then alerting if they match particular thresholds:
+Uses the Flight Finder API to monitor for nearby flights matching an aircraft type, and then alerting if they match particular conditions and thresholds:

 https://github.com/grega/python-aircraft-monitor